 Sightseeing Is Overrated; Explore Madrid Freely

-Don’t get me wrong; I love Madrid’s landmarks and you should go sightseeing, but strolling around the different neighborhoods freely is the best way to see the city.
+Don’t get me wrong – I love Madrid’s landmarks and you should go sightseeing, but strolling around the different neighborhoods freely is the best way to soak in the vibes of the city.

 To me, Madrid is about a lively and cozy atmosphere, which you can only experience by walking its colorful streets, wandering beyond Puerta del Sol and Gran Via, and meeting with the locals.